What is Price to Book Value (P/B) Ratio?

 - Oil and Gas Companies like PetroChina, Sinopec, Exxon Mobil, Royal Dutch Shell, BP, etc.

-From the above, we have noted that P/B ratios cannot be applied to Internet and software companies.
-However, we can still use these ratios as a proxy for capital intensive companies like automobiles and Oil & Gas.
-Let us now look at if Price to book value makes sense for Financial Sectors.
+We have noted that P/B ratios cannot be applied to Internet and software companies from the above.
+However, we can still use these ratios for capital-intensive proxy companies like automobiles and Oil & Gas.
+So let us now look at if the price to book value makes sense for Financial Sectors.

 Key Observation of Citigroup’s Balance Sheet

-- Banks have assets and liabilities which are periodically marked to market, as it is mandatory under regulations.
+- Banks have assets and liabilities that are periodically marked to market, as they are mandatory under regulations.
 So, the Balance Sheet value represents the market value, unlike other industries where the Balance Sheet represents the historical cost of the assets/liabilities.

-- Bank assets include investments in government bonds, high-grade corporate bonds or municipal bonds, along with commercial, mortgage, or personal loans that are generally expected to be collectible.
+- Bank assets include investments in government bonds, high-grade corporate bonds or municipal bonds, and commercial, mortgage, or personal loans that are generally expected to be collectible.

 The below graph shows a quick comparison of the Historical Book values of JPMorgan, UBS, Citigroup, and Morgan Stanley.